 Competency – comes from developing the right experience and background to work in the company.
 Current business owners should be objective in matching future business requirements against the abilities of the next generation.

 It may be a good idea for the designated successor to get outside experience in other (perhaps larger) firms, and/or to attend a reputable Management Training Centre from which a variety of short or longer courses are widely available.
 Alternatively, an experienced mentor (such as a CMC Partner) can do excellent work and facilitate on-the-job learning.

 Commitment – Future success is unlikely if the next generation does not have the same belief in the founder’s business goals and philosophies.
 Sadly, many sons and daughters are drawn into the business through blind loyalty to their parents’ dreams and expectations, with little thought for their own aims and aspirations.

 Character – is the most critical aspect of leadership.
 It arises from individual personality, and a vast reservoir of information, experiences and interactions.
 Business owners should assess the character and leadership qualities of their offspring before saddling them with a level of responsibility that calls for motivational as well as strategic and operational flair.

 The more someone is aware of his/her personal and professional demeanour, the more successful will he/she be as a leader.
 This will almost certainly require the help and guidance of their forbears or someone like the aforementioned CMC mentor.

 So we should set aside all the myths surrounding the success or failure of family businesses.
 Put simply, the next generation can lead family-owned businesses to greater success when the preceding generation provides the right preparatory support and commitment.
 In this, they may learn from the well-honed business and human resource practices of non-family businesses.

-CMC Partners are well-placed to support smaller businesses that may lack the necessary internal resource for effective family succession planning and advise on whether or not a straight business sale might be preferable to a family handover.
+CMC Business Advisors are well-placed to support smaller businesses that may lack the necessary internal resource for effective family succession planning and advise on whether or not a straight business sale might be preferable to a family handover.